Debt is the worst. Debt will steal your money, your joy, and happily hang around sucking the life out of you for as long as you will allow it.

 My best tip for staying motivated while paying off debt would be to stay consistent.
 Seeing your debt decrease month after month is always encouraging.
 Consistency definitely helps to stay motivated because you can see that progress.

-I would also recommend keeping the long term goal, being completely debt free, in mind at all times because it’s sometimes easy to forget.
+I would also recommend keeping the long-term goal, of being completely debt-free, in mind at all times because it’s sometimes easy to forget.

 Jill, Five Senses of Living

 One of my favorite tips for staying motivated while paying off debt is to become laser-focused on exactly what it’ll take to pay off debt.
 I like to envision what my life will look like when all of my debt is paid off.

 Perhaps I can begin contributing more to my retirement to ensure I am able to retire at my desired age.
 Or I can begin paying more to my mortgage payment to be mortgage-free at a young age.
 Or perhaps I can travel the world freely without having to stress about money and finances.